 Date:

 Submitted by:

 Action Item:

-'ample Template:

-d to the P resident.

-hat the College Council recommen d to the P resident.
+Sample Template: That the College Council recommen d to the P resident.

+College Council Action Taken: 1.
+2. 3.
+4. Explanation if necessary:

 - 1. To concur by majority vote with an item and recommend it to the College President. - 2.
 To modify a recommendation and forward the item to the College President by majority opinion.
 Written minority opinions may be submitted at the same time. - 3.
 To refer an item to a constituent group or committee for further work or consideration.
 In this case the College Council does not forward the item to the President and remains mute on the item. - 4.
 To use other parliamentary motions in Robert's Rules of Order such as the table or postpone an item.